kit-cel/HandoverOptimDRL/README.md

 # HandoverOptimDRL
-Framework for learning handover algorithms using deep reinforcement learning.
+A framework for developing and evaluating adaptive handover algorithms using deep reinforcement learning.

-*CODE IS CURRENTLY BEING REVISED.
-A NEW VERSION WILL BE AVAILABLE SOON.*
+> **Note**: *The code is currently being revised.
+A new version will be available soon.*

+---

 ## Description
-HandoverOptimDRL is a framework designed to facilitate the development and evaluation of handover algorithms using deep reinforcement learning, i.e., proximal policy optimization (PPO).
+HandoverOptimDRL is a framework designed to facilitate developing and evaluating handover algorithms using deep reinforcement learning, i.e., proximal policy optimization (PPO).
-It provides tools and environments to simulate the 3GPP handover protocol and to train and evaluate a PPO-based handover protocol.
+It provides tools and environments to simulate the 3GPP handover protocol and train and evaluate a PPO-based handover protocol.

-This repository contains the source code, data sets and trained PPO model for the paper *A Deep Reinforcement Learning-based Approach for Adaptive Handover Protocols* [1].
+This repository contains the source code, data sets, and trained PPO model for the paper:
+**A Deep Reinforcement Learning-based Approach for Adaptive Handover Protocols**, see reference below.

+---

-## Installation
+## **Installation**
 To install the HandoverOptimDRL package, follow these steps:

 1. Clone the repository: